jniluo15/jbcs_git_basics/README.md

 - Resolve a merge conflict

 ### Git Refresher
-So far, you have been using git to get code (pull) from a remote repository (on gitlab), writing your own code, tracking it with git, and moving (push) the code from your computer (local version) to gitlab.
+So far, you have been using git to get code (pull) from a remote repository (on GitLab), writing your own code, tracking it with git, and moving (push) the code from your computer (local version) to GitLab.

 When using git locally (on your computer), you have been running the commands in Terminal (Command line).

-A git command has a minimum of 1 argument.
+A `git` command has a minimum of 1 argument.

 Git commands are always executed by first typing `git`